alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 month, I should try and remind myself to make at least one improvement to the flat.
 Over time this will compound, and by the time we leave I'll have accumulated plenty of useful posessions.

+## Staying Accountable

+As mentioned before, the aim here will be monthly reviews of each section.
+This will need some calendar planning to ensure consistency, but I'd like to at least remind myself of how I felt at the start of the year so I can drive forward for the rest of it.

+Ideally each month will have a short post describing where I'm at and the progress I have made.
+This will allow me to redirect focus and reflect on whether the goals I have set are reasonable and actually what I want to be doing.

+Being off track isn't necessarily a problem for a short period.
+Different parts of the year will make different goals more tractable, so focus will shift over time.
+As long as each of the sections make some form of progress over the course of the year, that's the important part.